Apart from the large and beautiful variety of the natural environment,

 Great if you get the point.
 The king in France does…

-Let's say that culture is the expression of the thoughts and labours of man.
+Let's say that culture is the expression of the thoughts and labors of man.
 So France is rich in culture.
 Lots of creative thinking.
 Lots of expressions.
-Many generations have reflected and laboured to express who they are and want to be.
+Many generations have reflected and labored to express who they are and want to be.
 Artistic creativity and a peaceful mindset have been ingredients to this.
 And culture culminates.
-Thoughts and labour of man influence thoughts and labour of man.
+Thoughts and labor of man influence thoughts and labor of man.

-So culture produces an heritage.
-The passing on of thoughts and labour.
+So culture produces a heritage.
+The passing on of thoughts and labor.

 In France for many centuries.

 The art of living is not in "what" we do but in "how" we do it.
 Every country makes wine.
 But not like the French.
 Every country makes cheese.
 But not like the French.
 Love it or hate it, at least they have their way and experts praise them for it.

 It takes time to learn a skill.
 For a nation, it is called "Culture".
 It takes passing on of knowledge and experience, it takes examples, generation upon generation, and it takes observation.